TheoKVA/pocket-pdf/README.md

 - 📸 **Image input**: Upload from camera or file (with drag & drop support)
 - 🧠 **Auto corner detection**: Automatically finds paper edges using OpenCV.js
-- ✂ **Manual sdjustment**: Drag corner handles if auto-detection isn't perfect
+- ✂ **Manual adjustment**: Drag corner handles if auto-detection isn't perfect
 - 🎛 **Image enhancements**: Grayscale, black & white, or full-color with real-time adjustements
 - 📏 **Format control**: Output to A3, A4, A5, etc.
 - 🖼 **Multi-page support**: Reorder pages visually, delete or re-edit on click